 Visual & Performing Arts Concentration

 The Visual and Performing Arts Concentration program (VPAC) is the most recent addition to an arts curriculum known for its longstanding commitment to excellence and individual growth.
 It is offered for Upper School students who wish to undertake a deep and rigorous study in the arts.
 To be admitted to the program, students must be able to demonstrate a special passion for and sustained commitment to their own artistic development.
-Concentrations are offered in Music, Theater, or Visual Arts.
+Concentrations are offered in music, theater, and visual arts.

-Students apply for the program during the second semester of their ninth grade year to begin the following fall.
-Those who are accepted will participate in the academic exploration of their discipline by completing recommended classes and will dedicate significant time each week to their work in the studio, theater, or rehearsal space.
+Students apply for the program during the second semester of their ninth grade year and begin the following fall.
+Those who are accepted will participate in the academic exploration of their discipline by completing recommended classes and dedicating significant time each week to their work in the studio, theater, or rehearsal space.

 Students in the VPAC program will prepare themselves for continued study and artistic growth, no matter their post-secondary plans.
-Not every VPAC student will graduate from Potomac to enter a specialized conservatory or university program in the arts, but each student will acquire the skills, techniques, and confidence necessary for future artistic development.
+Not every VPAC student will enter a specialized conservatory or university program in the arts after graduating from Potomac, but every student will acquire the skills, techniques, and confidence necessary for future artistic development.

 - complete two semesters of AP Music Theory